-Any student who believes that he or she has experienced prohibited conduct or believes that another student has experienced prohibited conduct should immediately report the alleged acts to a responsible employee or submit the report electronically through the College District's website.
+Any student who believes that he or she has experienced prohibited conduct or believes that another student has experienced prohibited conduct should immediately report the alleged acts to the Title IX coordinator or another employee or submit the report electronically through the College District's website.
 The submission of an anonymous electronic report may impair the College District's ability to investigate and address the prohibited conduct.

-Any College District employee who suspects and any responsible employee who receives notice that a student or group of students has or may have experienced prohibited conduct shall immediately notify the appropriate College District official listed in this policy and shall take any other steps required by this policy.
-An employee who does not meet the description of a responsible employee in accordance with this policy may alternatively submit the report electronically via the College District's website.
+Any College District employee who suspects or receives notice that a student or group of students has or may have experienced prohibited conduct shall immediately notify the Title IX coordinator and shall take any other steps required by this policy.
+Additionally, the employee may report to the College President or designee.

 Definition of College District Officials

 For the purposes of this policy, College District officials are the Title IX coordinator and the College President.

 Reports of discrimination based on sex, including sexual harassment and gender-based harassment, may be directed to the Title IX coordinator.
 The College District designates the following person to coordinate its efforts to comply with Title IX of the Education Amendments of 1972, as amended: